-- Another great cover from Dustin Weaver.
+- Another great cover from Dustin Weaver, one of my favorites from the run.
 Jarael’s disguise gave us a nice chance to hint that Celeste might be staying in our era — at least to the folks who look at covers long before the issues come out.
 I keep changing my choices on my favorite cover list for this series, but this one’s right up there near the top.

 - I do know who was on the Jedi Council for this episode — but Bong didn’t have room to depict full shots of anybody.
 Likewise, I know who I think Lucien replaced on the Council — but, as with the list of Councilors, I am not going to reveal anything that hasn’t appeared in the comics.
 The comic book pretty much has to speak for itself as far as establishing canon is concerned, anyway.

 - We now know where Alek is from; there’s more to come…